S420L/Plant-App/README.md

 3) Connect circuits to grow lights (wiring will differ based on the type of lights you have--I have 4 different kinds, some with up to 15 individual connections)
 4) Test API manually using local IP addresses assigned to microcontrollers (you can find the IP it was assigned in Arduino app)
 5) Create on-prem server (I used Nginx running on Ubuntu server in VirtualBox running on a Windows 10 computer)
-6) Set up a public facing API on your on-prem server (you will also need to go into your router settings and set up some port forwarding rules)
+6) Set up a public facing API on your on-prem server (you will also need to go into your router settings and set up some port forwarding rules, and register a domain name)
-7) Clone React code (this repo), change my server URLs to reference your own, and test
+7) Clone React code (this repo), change my server URLs to reference your own, grow light IP addresses to match your own, and test
 8) Once it all works you can set up a server to host the React app (I used a clone of the Ubuntu/VirtualBox/Nginx and Docker)